justinbreese/dse-multi-cloud-demo/README.md

 104.42.168.14:172.16.0.4:azure:1
 104.42.173.219:172.16.0.4:azure:2
 ```
+* *Very important* Decide which VM you want to be acting as your OpsCenter node:
+  * Make a note of the public IP address
+  * Delete that entry from your `server-list` file - We don't want to make your OpsCenter VM a DSE node as well

-## From your laptop, run the following command:
+## From your laptop, here is an example command to get everything setup command:
 `python dse-multi-cloud-demo/setup.py -lcm 52.160.36.16 -u ubuntu -k keys/ubuntu -n dse-cluster -s dse-multi-cloud-demo/server-list`

 Let's break down the switches:
-* -lcm --> the public IP address of the server that you wish to designate as the DataStax OpsCenter Server; this will be the main server that all of the other nodes will be configured by
+* -lcm --> the public IP address of the server that you wish to designate as the DataStax OpsCenter Server; this will be the main server that all of the other nodes will be configured by. *Do not include this entry in your server list file.
+We don't want to make your OpsCenter VM a DSE node as well*
 * -u --> username that you'll use to log into all of the servers
 * -k --> location of the private key on your laptop
 * -n --> name of the dse cluster that you'd like to create